Art You Can't Missat San Francisco International Airport

 Location: Level 3 restaurant

 This immersive sculpture comprised of over 3,500 kite-like ellipses floats between two floors of the building in an interwoven canopy.
-It creates the impression of an everchanging landscape, as images of various graphics can be perceived by the viewer.
+It creates the impression of an everchanging landscape, as the viewer can perceive images of various graphics.

 Six Must-See Light Art Works Featured in Illuminate SF

 Hours and availability depend on airport and airline operations.
-Artwork located beyond security checkpoints can be seen by ticketed passengers in these boarding areas.
+Ticketed passengers can see artwork located beyond security checkpoints in these boarding areas.
 View the SFO art collection online and download the multi-page PDF with art map to learn more about the artworks, and the artist who made them.

 Expanding the Definition of What a Museum Can Be